 Building a Koi pond is not something you should rush into.
 Koi ponds require time and money to make.
 Many fail because they do not have the time and work to plan and build their ponds.
 Before starting this most satisfying hobby, ensure you are willing to do the job.
 If you are, you will enjoy making and maintaining a beautiful Koi pond and marvel at the beautiful Koi fish swimming in your creation for years to come.

 The are several reasons people who raise Koi will tell you about Koi that make them excited about their chosen hobby.

 Koi Have Personality

 Each Koi is a unique fish, and each will act differently.
 They are social creatures, enjoy your company, and soon will be eating from your hands.
-The more you observe them, the more you will learn that they are individuals with their own personalities and traits.
+The more you observe them, the more you will learn they are individuals with their personalities and traits.

 Koi Live A Long Time

 A Koi named Hanako has the longest recorded lifespan of a Koi, over 226 years.
 You can expect your healthy Koi to live an average of about 30 years.
 You can expect your healthy Koi to live an average of about 30 years.
 If your fish live that long, you probably won’t be there to celebrate their last birthday!
 If you are looking for a pet, other than a parrot, that will live a long time; Koi may be a perfect choice.

 You may have heard that Koi are carp, and indeed they are.
 The vibrant colors of a well-bred Koi can be stunning.
 The bright reds, whites, blacks, and other colors that grace the skin of these magnificent fish have to be seen to be believed.
 But don’t confuse Koi with the drab carp you may have seen in your local rivers or lakes.